Cygnus101/AlzheimersDetection/README.md

-Alzeimers v1 to v4 deals with OASIS, v5 with ADNI
+Alzeimers v3 deals with OASIS, v5 with ADNI

 For the models: